masaki39/outline-converter/README.md

   ```

 > [!note]
 > Lines starting with `//` (with or without space) have their content ignored, but before/after text is still applied.
-This applies to both Auto-header and Custom converter.

 ### Replacement (Find & Replace)